 All parts of the shunt are underneath the skin.
-At first, the area at the top of the shunt may be raised up underneath the skin.
-As the swelling goes away and your child's hair grows back, there will be a small raised area about the size of a quarter that is usually not noticeable.
+During the first few days after the surgery, the area at the top of the shunt may be raised underneath the skin.
+As the swelling goes away and your child's hair grows back, there will be a small, raised area about the size of a quarter that is usually not noticeable.

-Your child should be able to eat normal foods after going home, unless the health care provider tells you otherwise.
+Your child should be able to eat normal foods after going home unless the provider tells you otherwise.

 Your child should be able to do most activities:

 - If you have a baby, handle your baby the way you would normally.
-It is okay to bounce your baby.
+It is OK to bounce your baby.

 - Older children can do most regular activities.
-Talk with your doctor about contact sports.
+Talk with your provider about contact sports.

-- Most of the time, your child may sleep in any position but check this with your provider as each person is different.
+- Most of the time, your child may sleep in any position.
+Check this with your provider as each child is different.